How to rid your carpet of tough stains

-Clean carpeting can really make a home cozy and inviting.
-Smelly carpets and rugs stained by dog urine, grease and food do exactly the opposite.
-But before you toss it and splurge on something new, consider trying to reverse the damage yourself.
+Don't give up on smelly carpets and rugs stained by dog urine, grease and food.
+Before you toss them and splurge on something new, consider trying to reverse the damage yourself.

 This guide lists the tools, techniques and supplies you need to remove ugly stains and gross odors from carpeting.
 You'll also learn what to do immediately when accidents strike in order to minimize the damage.
 I'll show you the effects of three common types of soiling, too, from red wine and foul smells to heavy food stains.
 Then I'll do my best to clean them up, so hopefully you can, too.